Lifespring: Course overview

 The Lifespring training generally involved a three-level program starting with a "basic" training, an "advanced" breakthrough course, and a three-month "leadership program" which taught the students how to implement what they learned from the training into their lives.
 "There is no hope" is a fundamental tenet in the course.
-The fundamental purpose of the leadership program was enrollment, the participants in the Leadership Program were essentially an unpaid salesforce with the sole mission of enrollment by any means.
+The fundamental purpose of the leadership program was enrollment; the participants in the Leadership Program were essentially an unpaid salesforce with the sole mission of enrollment by any means.
 The trainers used high pressure and humiliation to force participants to achieve enrollment goals.
 This included yelling at the group as a whole at meetings, and singling individuals out and humiliating them in front of the whole group.
-Participants were told the city and the world is at stake and the only solution was enrolling as many people into the trainings as possible.
+Participants were told the city and the world were at stake and the only solution was enrolling as many people into the trainings as possible.
 Less than two percent found them to be "of no value".
 Graduates were often eager to share their own experiences in the training with family, friends, and co-workers, although they were precluded from sharing fellow trainees' experiences.
 There was never any compensation for assisting in enrolling others into the workshops.
 However, another, independent study found, "The merging, grandiosity, and identity confusion that has been encouraged and then exploited in the training in order to control participants is now used to tie them to Vitality (Lifespring) in the future by enrolling them in new trainings and enlisting them as recruiters."

 The basic training was composed of successive sessions on Wednesday night, Thursday night, Friday night, Saturday day and night, Sunday day and night, a Tuesday night post-training session ten days after graduation, and a post-training interview.
 Evening sessions began at 6:30 pm and lasted until 11:30 or 12 or later.
 Saturday sessions started at 10 am and sometimes lasted until midnight.
 Sunday sessions started at 9 am and lasted until approximately 6 pm.
 The trainings were usually held in the convention facilities of large, easily accessible, moderate priced hotels (i.e., mid-town New York).
 A basic training was usually composed of 150–200 participants, while an advanced training was composed of 75-100 participants.
 Approximately 50 percent of advanced training graduates participated in the leadership program.
 Training also included alumni volunteers who served as small group leaders, several official staff, an assistant trainer, and a head trainer.